chengwenxi/nitro/docs/node-running/running-a-classic-node.md

 ### Arb-Relay

-- Mantle classic does not communicate with Nitro sequencer, so classic relay is no longer used.
+- Mantle classic does not communicate with Mantle sequencer, so classic relay is no longer used.